sigmdel/supermini_esp32c3_sketches/README.md

 - **21_uart2** Test the UAR0 and UART1 peripherals of the ESP32-C3 with loop back tests.

+- **22_spi** Test the ESP32-C3 SPI peripheral with a loop back test.

+- **23_spi2** ESP32-C3 SPI loop back tests with 12 different pin assignements.

+- **24_spi_master** Test of SPI communication; SPI master device firmware.

+- **25_spi_slave** Test of SPI communication; SPI slave device firmware.

+- **26_i2c_ds3231** Test the ESP32-C3 I2C peripheral with an RTC/EEPROM module.

+- **27_i2c_oled** Test the I2C display of an ESP32-C3 Super Mini with onboard 0.42" OLED.

+**Note**: Projects 24_spi_master and 25_spi_slave are meant to be run on two ESP32-C3 based dev boards with their SPI signals, MISO, MOSI, SCLK and SS, connected to the same on the other board.
+In other words, MISO is connected to MISO and MOSI to MOSI, there is no flipping signals as when connecting two UARTs where TX is connected to RX.

 ### 5.6.
 Wi-Fi connectivity sketches:

 - **03_scan_wifi** Prints a list of available Wi-Fi networks every five seconds.
 Some Super Mini boards do not manage to find as many networks as others because of bad Wi-Fi performance.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.